-Zest one large lemon and then squeeze the juice, to yield at 2 T juice and close to 1 T lemon zest.
-Finely mince garlic cloves to make 2 T minced garlic Heat the oil over medium high heat and then melt the butter, using a large heavy pan.
+Zest one large lemon and then squeeze the juice, to yield at 2 T juice and Zest one large lemon and then squeeze the juice, to yield at 2.1 juice and close to 1.T lemon zest.
+Finely mince garlic cloves to make 2.T minced garlic Heat the oil over medium high heat and then melt the butter, using a large heavy pan.
 Add the shrimp in a single layer and cook just until they start to turn pink at the edges, not more than 1-2 minutes.